ITEM 1. COVER PAGE

 ITEM 10.
 OTHER FINANCIAL INDUSTRY ACTIVITIES AND AFFILIATIONS

 RGT Holdings, Inc. has a minority interest (less than 1%) in Five States Energy Capital, LLC (FSEC).
-Charles Thoele also serves on the Board of Advisors of FSEC, for which RGT Holdings III, LLC was given an option to purchase a diminutive share (less than 1%) of FSEC’s general partner, which was exercised.
-This creates a potential conflict of interest with some of RGT’s clients, as certain Funds that we manage invest in some of the funds managed by FSEC.
+Charles Thoele had historically served on the Board of Advisors of FSEC, for which RGT Holdings III, LLC was given an option to purchase a diminutive share (less than 1%) of FSEC’s general partner, which was exercised.
+This creates a potential conflict of interest with some of RGT’s clients, as certain Funds that we manage to invest in some of the funds managed by FSEC.

-Mark Griege serves on the Board of Directors and the Compensation Committee for Veritex Holdings, Inc., the parent company of Veritex Community Bank (collectively referred to as Veritex) and receives compensation for his board participation.
+Mark Griege serves as the Lead Independent Director of the Board of Directors for Veritex Holdings, Inc., a public bank holding company traded on the NASDQ, and the parent company of Veritex Community Bank (collectively referred to as Veritex) and receives compensation for his board participation.
 Because of Mr. Griege’s potential exposure to material non-public information about Veritex as a board member we have restricted trading in Veritex so that neither RGT nor our employees can trade Veritex, in their personal accounts, except during certain periods in which Veritex approves trading by its insiders.
 In addition, we do not recommend investment in Veritex to our clients, and no RGT employee is permitted to advise clients regarding the purchase or sale of Veritex.
-Veritex Community Bank is one of several banks that RGT recommends to clients seeking banking services that Veritex provides.
+Veritex Community Bank is one of several banks that RGT recommends to clients seeking banking services.
 This creates a potential conflict of interest with RGT clients who bank with Veritex because Mr. Griege has an indirect financial interest in the success of Veritex.

 ITEM 11.
 CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS, AND PERSONAL TRADING